Frank DiPascali

-Frank DiPascali, Jr. (October 28, 1956 – May 7, 2015) was an American financier and fraudster who was a key lieutenant of Bernie Madoff for three decades.
+Frank DiPascali Jr. (October 28, 1956 – May 7, 2015) was an American fraudster and financier who was a key lieutenant of Bernie Madoff for three decades.
 He referred to himself as the company's "director of options trading" and as "chief financial officer".
 For a number of years, he played a key part in the daily operation of the Madoff investment scandal, later recounting how he helped manipulate billions of dollars in account statements so clients would believe that they were creating wealth for them.

 On August 11, 2009, he pleaded guilty to ten counts related to the fraud.
 He subsequently admitted that he had known for at least two decades that Madoff had turned his investment advisory business into a massive Ponzi scheme.
 He was denied bail before sentencing and spent ten months in jail before being released.
 He died of lung cancer in 2015 while awaiting sentencing.

 Personal life

 DiPascali grew up next door to Annette Bongiorno, Madoff's longtime assistant, in Queens' Howard Beach neighborhood.
 She recruited him to work for Madoff.
 DiPascali graduated from Archbishop Molloy High School in Queens, New York, in 1974, and joined Madoff's firm in 1975, ultimately rising to be CFO.
 According to him, he was enrolled at St. John's University and Brooklyn College.
 DiPascali and his wife, JoAnne, lived in a five-bedroom house, with a pool, on seven acres in Bridgewater Township, New Jersey, assessed at $1.38 million.
 They had three black Mercedes and an 18.5-meter (61-foot) Viking yacht, registered to Dorothy-Jo Sportfishing LLC.

 DiPascali's brother-in-law, Robert Cardile, bought his former house in Bridgewater for $400,000.
 Cardile began working for Madoff in 1985, and responded to phone inquiries for DiPascali.

 In January 2005, a tax lien of $77,479 by the IRS for the 1996 tax year was paid by DiPascali three months later.

 In 2000, New Jersey unpaid taxes of $72,943 were paid.
 In 1993, New York State Tax Commission filed an action for $21,685, which was also paid.
 DiPascali died from lung cancer on May 7, 2015, at the age of 58, while awaiting sentencing.

 Financial journalist and Madoff biographer Erin Arvedlund describes DiPascali as an abrasive man who padded his resume.